Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my fifth blog!
 It is for you.

 I felt very sad when I heard that you were depressed.
-If I could, I would wrap my arms around you and just hold you until the depressed went away.I miss you.
-Good night my darling~
+If I could, I would wrap my arms around you and just hold you until the depressed went away.I miss you. <br>Good night my darling~

 ---
 <p id = "Day_6"></p>